VanderbiltML/vanderbiltml1.github.io/index.md

 # Nominate a speaker

-You may nominate a well-known speaker by filling out this form (official email is recommended).
-Any additional suggestions or arrangements should be sent via email.
+You may nominate a well-known speaker by filling out this form (your official email is recommended).
+Any additional suggestions or arrangements should be communicated via email.

 <form
   action="https://formspree.io/f/xdojqjrd"